daniekoryat/battleship/README.md

 # battleship game for the odin project
-this game is a player s computer writter with react js
+this game is a player vs computer written with react js